mdbassit/Coloris/index.md

 Coloris({
   // The default behavior is to append the color picker's dialog to the end of the document's
   // body. but it is possible to append it to a custom parent instead.
 This is especially useful
-  // if the color fields are in a scrollable container and you want color picker' dialog to stay
+  // if the color fields are in a scrollable container and you want the color picker's dialog
-  // anchored to them.
-You will need to set the position of the container to relative or absolute.
+  // to remain anchored to them.
+You will need to set the CSS position of the desired container
+  // to relative or absolute.
   // Note: This should be a scrollable container with enough space to display the picker.
   parent: '.container',

   // A custom selector to bind the color picker to.
-This must point to input fields.
+This must point to HTML input fields.
   el: '.color-field',

   // The bound input fields are wrapped in a div that adds a thumbnail showing the current color